CodeYourFuture/syllabus/docs/js-core-3/tv-show-dom-project/getting-started.md

+---
+id: getting-started
-# Getting started with the TV Show DOM project
+title: Getting started with the TV Show DOM project
+sidebar_label: Getting Started
+---

 These instructions will guide you to create your own new repository on github, based on a template we have provided.